awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store-cloudtrail.md

 1. The new event data store is visible in the **Event data stores** table on the **Lake** page\.

    From this point forward, the event data store captures events that match its advanced event selectors\.
-Events that occurred before you created the event data store are not in the event data store unless you chose to copy existing trail events\.
+Events that occurred before you created the event data store are not in the event data store, unless you opted to copy existing trail events\.

 You can now run queries on your new event data store\.
 The **Sample queries** tab provides example queries to get you started\.
 For more information about creating and editing queries, see [Create or edit a query](query-create-edit-query.md)\.